astrzalka/findpeaks/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of findpeaks is to find maxima in fluorescence profile generated from microscopic time-lapse movie of Streptomyces.
+The goal of findpeaks is finding maxima in fluorescence profile generated from microscopic time-lapse movie of Streptomyces.

 Online version of the app can be found